 The availability of the call budget still depends on the adoption of the budget 2024 by the EU budgetary authority.

-We reserve the right not to award all available funds, depending on the proposals received and the results of the evaluation.
+We reserve the right not to award all available funds or to redistribute them between the call priorities, depending on the proposals received and the results of the evaluation.

 4. Timetable and deadlines